chenoya/swifi-tool/README.md

-                            Z1B addr                     set one byte to 0x0 Z1W addr                     set one word to 0x0 NOP addr                     nop one address (1 or 2 bytes depending on arch) JMP addr target              change the jump to point on the target JBE addr target              change the conditional jump to point on the target addr can be a number or a range (number-number)
+                            Z1B addr                     set one byte to 0x0 Z1W addr                     set one word to 0x0 NOP addr                     nop one address (1 or 2 bytes depending on arch) JMP addr target              change the jump to point on the target (relative near JMP on x86; B and BL on ARM)
+                            JBE addr target              change the conditional jump to point on the target (relative near Jcc on x86; B and BL with a condition on ARM) addr can be a number or a range (number-number)

 optional arguments: